Church of St Mary Magdalene, North Ockendon: Interior

 The pulpit is of Elizabethan appearance, but is more likely to be 17th century.
 The baptismal font and royal arms (made of Coade stone) were both made in 1842.
 The reredos behind the altar, depicting the Last Supper, dates to 1879.
 The numerous monuments are mostly associated with the local Poyntz family.
 Monumental brasses include one to former vicar Edward Foley Evans, who died in 1933.
 The main monument is a large stone effigy of Sir Gabriel Poyntz (1538–1608) and his wife Etheldreda, who are lying on a marble tomb chest.
 Over them is a wooden tester without column supports, decorated with images of the sun, moon, clouds and stars.

-Liturgy

-North Ockendon Church is notable for its retention of choral Prayer book services, in addition to contemporary Biblical liturgy and a sung Eucharist in modern English.
+Gabriel Poyntz placed a series of smaller memorials to commemorate his family, including his father Thomas Poyntz and his uncle and aunt John and Anne Poyntz.

 Music

-St. Mary Magdalene's has an established choir which accompanies the weekly choral services in addition to other events.
-The choir's regular repertoire notably includes a number of largely obscure Victorian compositions.
 The organ is a 2 manual Brindley & Foster instrument currently in the care of Martin M Cross builders (Grays) and on which the pitch is rather sharp at A=460.